susizhang/susizhang/README.md

 ## Hey 👋, I'm Susi!
-An UX-UI designer with over 4 years' experiences
+A ux-ui designer with 4 years experience